-The first step to feeding the AppZen ABI algorithm is through proper configuration.
+The first step to feeding the AppZen ABI algorithm is through the proper configuration.
 The baseline for all of our AI engine’s decision making is based on the levels of risk a company assigns to each and every potential policy violation during implementation.
-After these predefined violation weights are set in our system, data is fed into a model that determines the relative distribution of violations across other employees; this determine the ABI score.
+After these predefined violation weights are set in our system, data is fed into a model that determines the relative distribution of violations across other employees; this determines the ABI score.

-For example let’s say an employee has a few beers with dinner.
+For example, let’s say an employee has a few beers with dinner.
 This same expense item might play out differently in two different company policies when it comes to ABI: